burningtree/awesome-json/README.md

 * [Myjson](http://myjson.com/) - A simple store for your web or mobile app.
 * [Telize](http://www.telize.com/) - JSON IP and GeoIP REST API.
 * [jsonpad](https://jsonpad.io/) - a simple JSON storage platform.
+* [JSONP Proxy](https://github.com/fcambus/jsonp-proxy) - A REST API allowing to get JSONP from any API.

 ## Successors
 * [YAML](http://yaml.org) - A human friendly data serialization standard for all programming languages.